zaphosting/docs/docs/vserver-windows-userdp.md

 On this page, you will be able to view all the necessary information, mainly your server's **IP Address** and user connection credentials.
 Your user credentials is composed of the **Username** field which should be `Administrator` and the **Password** field.

 If your server is new, you will be able to access your initial ranomly-generated password on this page via a prompt.
-Otherwise, the password is redacted for security reasons, but if you at any point forget it, you can set your own password or randomly generate a new one.
+Otherwise, the password is redacted for security reasons, but if you forget the password at any point, simply generate or set a new one on the same page.

 ![image](https://screensaver01.zap-hosting.com/index.php/s/amLy6sC6XzBN5fQ/preview)